siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 ### Configuration Commands
 Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that should be set up **before** you enter a cycle.
 This is the "static model" for the machine, and is represented by a series of stateful Resources (e.g. {"x":null}, {"1":null}, {"sys":null} )

 Reading a configuration command (e.g. {"xvm":null} or {"x":null} ) is a no-brainer as it's just a retrieval.

-Setting one (e.g.  {"xvm":16000} ) is more complicated as this usually implies that the new value is persisted to non-volatile memory (aka NVM, EEPROM).
+Setting a config value (e.g.  {"xvm":16000} ) is more complicated.
+Setting a config usually means that the new value is persisted to non-volatile memory (aka NVM, EEPROM).
 On the Xmega, at least, this persistence operation is painful in that it must disable all interrupts while the NVM write occurs.
 This means 2 things:

 1. You cannot do a configuration write during a machining cycle as the steppers will stop
 2. There can be no serial activity the duration of the write (something < 30 ms)